erikparner/winloss/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 Inference for win-loss parameters using censored event data.
-The event data can in general be single event.
-However, we allow the last event to be recurrent events, in which case the number of recurrent event is compared.
+The implementation focus on two prioritized events, where the first is death and the second is either a single event or a recurrent event.
+The methods are described in the manuscripts:

+- Parner and Overgaard (2023).
+Estimation of win, loss probabilities and win ratio based on right-censored event data.
+Submitted.
+- Parner and Overgaard (2023).
+Win-loss parameters for right-censored event data, with application to recurrent events.
+Submitted.

+The method seem to generalize to multiple single events, Further, the events may be a combination of single events and recurrent events as long as the recurrent events are the last prioritized event.

 ## Installation